3-Day Mumbai Itinerary | India

 If you happen to be in Mumbai at the beginning of September be sure to check out Bandra Fair.
 The church is also worth a look if you’re there another time.

-So that’s our 3-day Mumbai itinerary.
+So that’s our suggested 3-day Mumbai itinerary.
 Unfortunately, there were some things we wanted to do that we didn’t have time for or were unable to organise.
-Playing an extra part in a Bollywood film, the Hanging Gardens, Malabar Hill and Ajanta and Ellora Caveswill have to wait until next time.
+Playing an extra part in a Bollywood film, the Hanging Gardens, Malabar Hill and Ajanta and Ellora Caves will have to wait until next time.

-Should your time in Mumbai span longer than 3 days there are many other activities you could consider such as these offered by GetYourGuide.
+Should your time in Mumbai span longer than 3 days there are many other activities you could consider.

 Where to Stay in Mumbai

 We stayed at Strand Hotel on the waterfront in Coloba.
-I was nothing flash, but was clean and comfy which compared to the first pre-booked place we arrived at, was huge relief.
+It was nothing flashy, but was clean and comfortable which compared to the first pre-booked place we arrived at, was a huge relief.
 It was also reasonably priced.
-For other ideas you can find accomodation reviews on TripAdvisor and search for accommdation on Booking.com

 Have you been to Mumbai recently?
 If so have we missed anything important that may be good for others to add to their itinerary?